The DDP and Randy Savage match-up was memorable on-screen, but the real story behind their feud will warm your heart and make your day.

 “That November, on Thanksgiving, everybody was calling me and saying, ‘Thank you, DDP, I appreciate you helping me out…’ There were so many people I helped get jobs.

-“I thought, ‘God, who am I thankful for – besides my family, besides Dusty Rhodes who was my mentor, beside Jake Roberts and Jody Hamilton – who am I really thankful to?’
+“I thought, ‘God, who am I thankful for – besides my family, besides Dusty Rhodes, who was my mentor, besides Jake Roberts and Jody Hamilton – who am I really thankful to?’

 “I never even HEARD of anyone getting a message like this from one of the boys…”

 “So I picked up the phone, and I got his answer-machine.
 I go, ‘Randy…I know you’re probably gonna think this is a little corny, but I just gotta tell you, man- without you, I’m not sitting in this spot in life right now.
 And I want you to know, for what it’s worth, I really appreciate it, man.
 I hope you have a really great Thanksgiving.’

 “And that was it.

 “Two weeks go by, I didn’t even see him, and I forgot about it.